Hidden Gem: Importing CF Admin settings in ANY release via 'import wizard', even AFTER installation

 Does this import DSN passwords?

 Yep, it does, and in my experience they often do then work just fine.
+(In older CF versions, you didn't even need to worry about the seed.properties file, but later CF versions required that, so I have updated my steps above to indicate that, since I originally wrote this post.)
 But you should definitely do a "verify all" (in the DSN page) to make sure they do work.

-If all of them fail, you may need to re-type the passwords (but the verification error may indicate that instead the DB can't be reached, and that may be a firewall issue, indicating a need to tell the DB to allow this new CF server to acces it.)
+If all of them fail, you may need to re-type the passwords (but beware that a DB verification error may indicate that instead the DB can't be reached which could be a firewall issue, indicating a need to tell the DB to allow this new CF server to access it.)

 A potential gotcha: JVM settings not imported